McMaster-Baja-Racing/Better-Data-Viewer/README.md

 See `UML.drawio` for the class diagram

 ### Input
-Serial/Wifi/Idk - TBD By Ariel Wolle... smh
+Serial/Wifi/Idk - TBD By Ariel Wolle... smh --hurry_up_pls

 ### Front-end
 We chose React as the front-end for its modularity, wide=spread support and client-side rendering in order to speed up not only our server